cp, mv and rm Commands

 Moving a File

-To move a file to another folder:
+To move a file into the documents folder:

 Renaming a File